c-enti/strawberry/scripts/devcontainer_db_health_check.md

 - `DB_CHECK_MAX_WAIT`: Maximum retry wait time (default: 30s)

 > **Note:** The database runs on port 5432 within the Docker network.
 The `app` service connects to it using `db:5432`.
 While this port is mapped to the host, it might be restricted by security settings.

+> **Schema Check Note:** Table checks are performed in the 'public' schema by default.
+If you need to check tables in other schemas, use verbose mode for detailed output.

 ### Exit Codes